EridianAlpha/foundry-template/README.md

 # Foundry Template Files

-This repo contains the template files for a new Foundry project.
+This repo contains template files for a new Foundry project.

+This is not a Foundry project but contains the files that can be copied into a new project after running `forge init`.

+Think of the example spaceship created by Hactar for Krikkit in the Hitchhiker's Guide to the Galaxy - Life, the Universe, and Everything.
+This is the model ship, not a working ship itself 🚀🏏

 ## Clone repository